ducky4life/ns-cardfinder/README.md

 # ns-cardfinder

-finds the cards of your puppets
+finds the cards of nations by nation names

-python script gets the dbid of your puppets, head to https://ducky4life.pages.dev/cardfinder/ to generate a list of links to your puppets' cards
+python script gets the dbid of the nations, head to https://ducky4life.pages.dev/cardfinder/ to generate a list of links to the cards

 csv input works with any input as long as the first item is the nation name, i.e. your `nation,password` list should work and the script will only parse the nation part.